Anil Kumar Bhattacharyya: Deriving the PDF of normal conditional distribution

 One of Bhattacharyya's research concerns towards mathematical probability was the characterization of classical bivariate normal distribution through normal conditional distributions.
 Normal conditional distributions are bivariate continuous probability distributions whose both conditional distributions are normal.
 In 1943 Bhattacharyya introduced the family of normal conditional distributions further he derived the probability density function of the normal conditional distribution.
 In the same work, Bhattacharyya has given nine sets of sufficient conditions under which normal conditional distribution becomes classical bivariate normal distributions.
 Barry C. Arnold noted Bhattacharyya's remarkable contribution way back in 1943 by introducing the family of normal conditional densities and has called the normal conditional distribution through various terms such as "Bhattacharyya's normal conditionals distribution", "Bhattacharyya distribution", and "Bhattacharyya's density" etc.

 Bhattacharyya bound

 Bhattacharyya's other research concern was the setting of lower bounds to the variance of an unbiased estimator.
 His information lower bound is popularly known in the Statistical literature as the Bhattacharyya bound.
 The Bhattacharyya bound was extended for sequential samples as well.
 The convergence property of Bhattacharyya bound was well studied by other researchers.
-P. K. Sen has studied the effectiveness of the Bhattacharyya bound over the Fréchet–Cramér–Rao lower bound in the censoring scheme.
+P. K. Sen studied the effectiveness of the Bhattacharyya bound over the Fréchet–Cramér–Rao lower bound in the censoring scheme.